-The personal anecdotes shared in this letter truly reflect the non-financial-related effects of mergers and acquisitions on emergency medicine.
-All in all, with some notable exceptions, it appears that the current practice of consolidation in EM detrimentally affects physicians' interests and well-being, which in turn may impact their ability to serve their patients.
+The personal anecdotes shared above truly reflect the non-financial-related effects of mergers and acquisitions on the practice of emergency medicine, and especially individual emergency physicians themselves.
+All in all, with some notable exceptions, it appears that the current practice of consolidation in EM detrimentally affects physicians' interests and well-being, which in turn may affect their ability to serve their patients.

-ACEP hopes that our responses to the questions above-which reflect our members' experiences with mergers and acquisitions-provide the FTC and DOJ with a comprehensive view of the labor-related impacts of mergers in emergency medicine and perhaps in health care more broadly.
-Based on these responses, we provide the following conclusions and recommendations:
+ACEP hopes that our members' experiences with mergers and acquisitions provide legislators and regulators with a comprehensive view of the labor-related impacts of mergers in emergency medicine and perhaps in health care more broadly.
+Based on these responses, we provide the following conclusions and recommendations for policymakers' consideration:

-- 1. While there are some benefits to acquisitions and mergers, including the ability for EM practices to stay profitable and negotiate fairly with insurance companies, the potential anti-competitive labor-related effects must not be ignored-since they could impact wages, non-cash benefits, right to due process, autonomy for medical decision-making, and the ability to serve patients. - 2.
+- 1. While there are some benefits to acquisitions and mergers, including the ability for EM practices to stay profitable and negotiate fairly with insurance companies, the potential anti-competitive labor-related effects must not be ignored since they could impact wages, non-cash benefits, right to due process, autonomy for medical decision-making, and the ability to serve patients. - 2.
 The FTC and DOJ must ensure that their guidelines for evaluating mergers include a detailed assessment of these labor-related impacts. - 3.
 Based on the revised guidelines, the FTC and DOJ must investigate those mergers and acquisitions that have led directly to anti-competitive and harmful practices, including, but not limited to: - a.
 Reduced wages and/or non-cash benefits; - b.
 Infringement of the right to due process; - c.
 Interference with provider autonomy to make independent medical decisions that benefit their patients; - d.
 Inability to find a job or undue imposed restrictions on ability to switch jobs; - e.
 Practices, such as the use of a less-skilled health care workforce, that put profits over patient care.